-After being named the 2008 AJAC Car-of-the-Year in the SUV/CUV Under $35,000 category, the Nissan Rogue crossover SUV enters the 2012 model year with a new refreshed exterior appearance, refined interior, added technology and convenience features and a new model available – all of which designed to provide the high-value, high-fun attitude that has made Rogue one of the most popular compact crossover SUVs in class since its introduction five years ago.
+After being named the 2008 AJAC Car-of-the-Year in the SUV/CUV Under $35,000 category, the Nissan Rogue crossover SUV enters the 2013 model year with a refined interior, added technology and convenience features and a new model available - all of which designed to provide the high-value, high-fun attitude that has made Rogue one of the most popular compact crossover SUVs in class since its introduction five years ago.

-Each 2012 Rogue comes with the new standard sport mode switch, a standard 2.5-litre 4-cylinder engine, Nissan’s advanced Xtronic CVT™ (Continuously Variable Transmission), Vehicle Dynamic Control (VDC), Traction Control System (TCS) and 4-wheel disc brakes with Anti-lock Braking System (ABS).
+Each 2013 Rogue comes with the standard sport mode switch, a standard 2.5-litre 4-cylinder engine, Nissan's advanced Xtronic CVT™ (Continuously Variable Transmission), Vehicle Dynamic Control (VDC), Traction Control System (TCS) and 4-wheel disc brakes with Anti-lock Braking System (ABS).
 Rogue also offers a long list of standard safety features including front seat-mounted side-impact supplemental air bags and roof-mounted curtain supplemental air bags.
+The SV now includes Power Seat, Power Lumbar, Auto Climate Control, and Auto Head Lights.
+On top of that, the SV FWD now receives all of the same additional content as SV AWD.

 Aggressive Design and Attitude